pdeljanov/Symphonia/GETTING_STARTED.md

 Therefore, in Symphonia, the basic process of decoding a particular audio track involves obtaining packets from a `FormatReader` and then decoding them with a `Decoder`.

 ## Basic Usage

+### Enable crate features

+By default, Symphonia only enables support for royalty-free or open-standard media formats (OGG, Matroska/WebM, Wave) and codecs (FLAC, Vorbis, PCM).

+Notably, if you want MP3 support, the `mp3` feature must be enabled.
+For AAC or ALAC support, enable `isomp4` (to enable the MP4/M4A container), and either `aac` or `alac` for each codec respectively.

+Make sure to consult the README for the latest set of features available!

 ### Create a media source